Strategic Rationale for Subcontracting

 Introduction

 South West Association of Training Providers Ltd (Swatpro) was formed in 2011 as a partnership of employers and training providers to provide an effective, not-for-profit, efficient, and cost-effective training provider partnership supporting employers and learners predominantly, but not exclusively within the South West.
 The partnership came together initially to respond to the minimum contract levels introduced from the Skills Funding Agency; enabling providers with smaller valued contracts to come together to continue to provide access to further and higher education and permanent employment.
 The not-for-profit approach, low service fee and surplus distribution into learning is seen as a sound working model.
-The partnership offers 16-18 and adult traineeships, adult skills, apprenticeships, and advanced learner loans.
+The partnership offers apprenticeships, advanced learner loans and full cost provision.

 Providing high quality learning, skills and information, advice and guidance solutions for learners, employers and communities that are healthy and safe, provide equality of access and achievement and deliver value for money which is at the Centre of the Swatpro mission.
 The delivery model is flexible to meet the learner and employer needs and add the value identified by the employer to the business.
 The Swatpro model meets these aims,